yunhes/scala_system/README.md

 - [x] add a tentative clock module for board configuration
 - [x] add tentative vga interconnect
 - [ ] add Sepcifc pin connections for each module
+- [ ] add interface class for Pmod list
+- [ ] reconfigure the pmod top and connection module

 ### Meeting new goals